Image Matching by Bare Homography

 In analogous way to the orientations, the compatibility for the scale is verified by

 with $t_\sigma=3$ for at least one point $\mathbf{n}\in\mathcal{N}$ or for the inverse reprojection.
 Error thresholds $t_\theta$ and $t_\sigma$ are relatively high as the patch approximates a similarity while the actual local transformation is intended to be roughly a homography.
-Fig.~\ref{plane_exp} shows both the expanded and refined matches for two example block pairs.
+Fig.~\ref{plane_exp} shows examples of both the expanded and refined matches.